HTML forms

 You don’t have to, but you can submit static HTML forms using AJAX.

 A static HTML form submitted this way must have data-netlify=true or a netlify attribute inside its <form> tag.
+For an example of how to set these attributes, review the HTML forms section.

 Here’s an AJAX form submission example using the fetch API for a static HTML form: